Everything you want to know about AEM as a Cloud Service

 Is AEM as a Cloud Service intended for complex websites?

-AEM as a Cloud Service will be the standard for experience management by Adobe in the next years.
+AEM as a Cloud Service will be the standard for experience management by Adobe for the next years.

 The product was released at the end of 2019.
-Now (August 2020), there still is a feature gap between AEM as a Cloud Service and AEM On-Premise or AEM Managed Services.
+Now (March 2021), there are minor differences between AEM as a Cloud Service and AEM On-Premise or AEM Managed Services.

 For the moment, complex scenarios might be more challenging to deploy with AEM as a Cloud Service.